doprause/svelte-formifier/README.md

 Currently there is no solution for Svelte 5 apps to handle forms straight forward on the client-side.
 This project is our take to provide such a solution.

-With Svelte Formifier, developers can tackle the following form-related challanges:
+With Svelte Formifier, developers can tackle the following form-related challenges:
 - Reactive data binding
 - Complex validation and error handling
 - Conditional visibility

 ## Show me an example

-Here's general example to see velte Formifier in action:
+Here's simple general example to see Svelte Formifier in action:

 ```ts
 <script lang="ts">